 Argyll and Bute Council is committed to balancing environmental, social and economic principles and to working with all sectors of the business community in order to achieve this.
-In support of this, the Council has nominated the Head of Customer and Support Services, Judy Orr, as its Sustainable Procurement Champion.
+In support of this, the Council has nominated the Head of Legal and Regulatory Support, David Logan, as its Sustainable Procurement Champion.

 Sustainable Procurement Policy:

 Argyll and Bute Council is committed to delivering sustainable procurement according to the principles set out in the current Argyll and Bute Council Sustainable Procurement Policy.

 The aim of this Policy is to embed sustainability principles (social, economic and environmental) into all procurement within Argyll and Bute Council.
 The document looks at how our sustainability aims fit with wider council and public sector priorities, and is aligned to the current Argyll and Bute Council Procurement Strategy and our Corporate Plan - you can read both these documents in our Plans and Policies section

 Sustainable Procurement Action Plan:

 The Scottish Procurement Directorate Sustainability Action Plan calls on public sector organisations to produce their own Delivery Plans to set out how, and by when, improvements in sustainable procurement will be made.

 A self-assessment tool (Flexible Framework) developed by the UK Sustainable Procurement Task Force allows organisations to measure and monitor their progress on sustainable procurement over time.

 Level 1 of the Revised Flexible Framework was achieved by the council in advance of the internal target date of 31/03/16.
 An Action Plan has been developed to work towards achieving Level 2.

 Community Benefit Clauses enable the Council to include contractual requirements in contracts to ensure that suppliers deliver wider social benefits as part of the contract.